-Another type of logfiles, the evaluation logfiles, are used for evaluation at the competition and do not contain any position reference (no 'POSI' header).
-These logfiles contain measurements were taken following the same procedure used in the training and validation logfiles.
-There is no guarantee that the users and/or phones involved in the evaluation participated in the training and validation data collection.
+Another type of trials, the scoring trials, are used for evaluation at the competition and do not contain any position reference (no 'POSI' header).
+These trials contain measurements were taken following the same procedure used in the training and testing logfiles.
+There is no guarantee that the users and/or phones involved in the evaluation participated in the training and testing data collection.
 The evaluation of the competitor's algorithm will rank its performance according to the metrics previously described in section "Evaluation criterion".
-In Track 3 of the 2021 IPIN competition, we only provide 1 evaluation logfile through the EvaalAPI https://evaal.aaloa.org/evaalapi/.
+In Track 3 of the 2022 IPIN competition, we provide 3 evaluation trials through the EvaalAPI https://evaal.aaloa.org/evaalapi/.
+Users have just one trial to submit the position estimates for each scoring trial.
+Competitos can only run once each scoring trial.